Shyams2007/WeatherApp/README.md

 Setting up a virtual environment (optional but advisable) (You can replace env with any name, though venv will be used in the instructions})

-For macOS/linux users, Run the following commands:
+or _macOS/linux users_, Run the following commands:

-python3 -m venv env
+   -   python3 -m venv env
-source env/bin/activate
+   -   source env/bin/activate\

-For Windows users using Powershell, Run the following commands:
+For _Windows users using Powershell_, Run the following commands:
-. python -m venv env
+   -   python -m venv env
-. env\Scripts\Activate.ps1
+   -   env\Scripts\Activate.ps1
-For Windows users using Command Prompt, Run the following commands: python -m venv env env\Scripts\Activate.bat
+For _Windows users using Command Prompt_, Run the following commands:
+   -   python -m venv env
+   -   env\Scripts\Activate.bat